 If you want to build a ship, don’t drum up people to collect wood and don’t assign them tasks and work, but rather teach them to long for the endless immensity of the sea.

 —Antoine de Saint-Exupéry

 Teach people to long, and they’ll make it their mission to fulfill that longing.
 The tasks simply become the logical next steps toward fulfillment.

 Tasks are finished and forgotten.
 Longings define lifetimes.

 A vision quest* is a Native American rite of passage, an ancient means to find spiritual guidance and purpose in the seclusion of the wilderness.
-The Lakota Sioux called it “Crying for a Dream,” which, while maybe a tad melodramatic, gets straight to the point.
+The Lakota Sioux called it “Crying for a Dream,” which, while maybe melodramatic, gets straight to the point.
 They climbed up the mountain, hunting for revelation, and didn’t come down until they found it.

 Photo credit: Mount Triglav in Slovenia by ivanmarn

 Vision Quest is also what I’m doing right now.
 Mandy and I are staying in a quaint little $75/night Airbnb back house in the misty mountains of Western North Carolina, hammering away at spreadsheets, calendars, dreams, and practicalities, setting a course for 2013.

 While I’m sure it’s entirely possible, I’ve never stumbled on a deep desire by accident.